- Home Page

 All released black-footed ferrets get a small transponder chip implanted under their skin to aid in individual identification.
 Some have been radio-collared prior to release to provide researchers with answers to specific questions.
 Field crews conduct spotlight surveys to locate ferrets by their distinctive green eyeshine.
 In winter, snow tracking is another means of locating ferrets.

-As of 2010, over 7,000 ferrets had been born in the captive breeding program.
+Over 8,500 ferrets had been born in the captive breeding program.

 Many facilities across North America have live black-footed ferrets on display.
 For a complete list click here.